matthewwall/weert/DATAMODEL.md

 ##Platform data model

-### platforms
+### platforms_metadata

-Metadata associated with a platform is stored in a MongoDB collection with name `platforms`.
+Metadata associated with WeeRT platforms are stored in a MongoDB collection with name `platforms_metadata`.
 Inside, each document describes a single platform.

     {
       _id         : platformID-15,
       description : “Description of 1st platform”,
+      join        : "7620",
       streams : [
                      streamID-4,
                      streamID-2,